w3f/General-Grants-Program/grants/grants.md

 * **Speculative** applications where the outside connects to us and asks if we want to fund them.
 A list of areas of interest are in the next section.

 ## Areas of interest
 The Web3 foundation is interested in providing grants in the different areas of interest shown below.
 If any of these topics are of interest to you then please make a speculative application and request funding for your project.
-Our focus is to support projects building on Substrate or Polkadot.
+Our focus is to support projects building on **Substrate** or **Polkadot**.

 * **Community Development**
   * Blog posts